You’ve started a blog! Yeah! I remember that feeling myself!

 You can’t do it all to start, so don’t even try.

-4. Putting all of your traffic eggs into one basket
+4. Putting all your traffic eggs into one basket

-Once your site is set up and you have content added, you want traffic.
+Once your site is set up and you have content added, you want to get traffic to your blog.
 After all, who doesn’t?

 Most new bloggers will start out using Pinterest, with good reason.
 It is the simplest way to get the first traffic bursts to your site.
 But what happens if the traffic starts to go down?
 It leads to panic.